bbauska/Coursera-Bootstrap/readme.md

 Next we will add in if you nesting classes.

-Just like we did in the last exercise, we\'ll add in the carousel class with the background set to background dark and then inside where we\'ll nest a carousel item class with the height set to carousel item height, and then another inner class colors image with some properties there, and then the carousel button class as we defined earlier.
+Just like we did in the last exercise, we&apos;ll add in the carousel class with the background set to background dark and then inside where we&apos;ll nest a carousel item class with the height set to carousel item height, and then another inner class colors image with some properties there, and then the carousel button class as we defined earlier.

-With this, we have made the changes to our SCSS classes, so let\'s save the changes.
+With this, we have made the changes to our SCSS classes, so let&apos;s save the changes.

 Now, we need to convert this into its corresponding CSS file.

-To convert our SCSS source code into the corresponding CSS code, we\'re going to take the help of yet another node module called node-sass.
+To convert our SCSS source code into the corresponding CSS code, we&apos;re going to take the help of yet another node module called node-sass.

 Let's install the node module by typing npm install save dev\--save dev